avchitnis/bot/README.md

 # bot
-A basic discord bot which makes use of slash commands
+A basic discord bot which makes use of slash commands and Google's Gemini AI